Running a Tournament¶

 Once you’re happy with your adjudicator allocation, you’re ready to start the round.

-- Release to general assembly.
-From the Display page for that round, go to Show by Venue or Show by Team (whichever you prefer).
+Release to general assembly.
+From the Display page for that round, go to Display Draw ordered by Room or Display Draw ordered by Team (whichever you prefer).
 Then put it up on the projector.
 There are automatic scroll buttons and buttons for changing text sizing.

 Entering and Releasing Motions¶